2012 Half Dollar Value (2026 Guide): Errors List, ā€œPā€, “S” & ā€œDā€ Mint Mark Worth

 2012-S DCAM Half Dollar Value

-The 2012-S DCAM Kennedy Half Dollar represents San Francisco’s standard clad proof production with 843,705 pieces struck, establishing it as the most abundant 2012 proof variety.
+The 2012-S DCAM Kennedy Half Dollar represents San Francisco’s standard clad proof with 843,705 pieces struck — the most abundant 2012 proof variety.
+“DCAM” stands for Deep Cameo, a grading designation that describes the stunning contrast achieved when heavily frosted (white, matte-finished) design elements stand out sharply against deeply mirror-like fields.

 2012-S DCAM Half Dollar Price/Grade Chart